 My Cultural Diet

-Quick reviews of movies, TV shows, books, restaurants, etc., as I enjoy them.
-My own private Goodreads, Letterboxd, and Yelp all rolled into one (more info here).
-Ratings are 100% subjective, non-scientific, and subject to change.
-May contain affiliate links.
+427 reviews of movies, TV shows, books, restaurants, etc. My own private Goodreads, Letterboxd, and Yelp all rolled into one (more info).
+Star ratings are 100% subjective, non-scientific, and subject to change.
+May contain affiliate links, which support Opus.

 The Sandman, Volume 6: Fables & Reflections